nbuilding/N-lang-docs/docs/features/native_functions.md

 **NOTE**: N now has a special list item access syntax that should be used
 instead: `list[index]`.

+**NOTE**: The representation of lists in memory is implementation-defined, so item access may be O(n) in the worst case.

 ### `append` : `[t] t -> list[t] -> list[t]`